Taurus Paddle Board

 A paddleboard made of inflatable material is relatively lightweight.
 It is now lighter than ever thanks to Fusion-Lite construction, weighing only 18 pounds.
-It is inflatable, which means that you can inflate it just a few feet away from where you'll be paddling.
-If that's a concern for you, you shouldn't have a problem carrying it around.
+It is inflatable, meaning you can inflate it just a few feet from where you'll be paddling.
+If that concerns you, you shouldn't have a problem carrying it around.

-The ISLE comes with a high-quality manual pump, but many users have chosen to use an electric pump instead.
-Most users report that manual pumping to reach the full PSI of 15 takes about 5-10 minutes, with some complaining that the final few PSI are strenuous, but others enjoy the pre-paddle warm-up.
-ISLE is not the only one with this issue, and it will have the same problem.
+The ISLE comes with a high-quality manual pump, but many users have used an electric pump instead.
+Most users report that manual pumping to reach the full PSI of 15 takes about 5-10 minutes, with some complaining that the final few PSI is strenuous, but others enjoy the pre-paddle warm-up.
+ISLE is not the only one with this issue; it will have the same problem.

 Lastly, another great feature of this board is the bungee system mounted on the deck, which you can utilize to carry extra items.
 Clip-on a carabiner for smaller bags or boxes containing keys, wallets, or cell phones, or even store a towel, a dry bag with equipment, or water bottles.

 Overall, there isn't much to dislike about this board.
-If you exceed its maximum weight limit of 200 lbs, its size and chunkiness take away some of its speed and maneuverability.
-In any case, the people buying this board are not too concerned about those things.
-This paddleboard package comes with many extras, so if you don't want to purchase anything else, this is an excellent deal for those looking to get into paddleboarding.
+If you exceed its maximum weight limit of 200 lbs, its size, and chunkiness take away some of its speed and maneuverability.
+In any case, those buying this board are not too concerned about those things.
+This paddleboard package has many extras, so if you don't want to purchase anything else, this is an excellent deal for those looking to get into paddleboarding.